 W is a research collective that studies action in a performance setting.
 What does it mean to act as others watch?
 What characterizes the relation we call theater?

-These tools are developed at research sessions bringing together performers of all kinds.
-They are also practiced as games in which the activity of an actor, writer, or director is formalized so it can become the object of study. (objet spécifique du travail)
+These tools are developed and passed on during research sessions bringing together performers of all kinds.
+They are also practiced in the form of games iin which the activity of the actor, playwright or author is formalized to become a specific object of work.

 The W-sessions are research sessions devoted to the W-practice.
 They are run by Joris Lacoste and Jeanne Revel and bring together actors, dancers, performers, students and researchers.

 W research is centered around three inseparable parts : the practice , the critique, and the theory.
 It shifts constantly between these dimensions, in order to alternately theorize practice, theoretically practice critique, or practically criticize theory.

 W-sessions explore these three dimensions while resolutely emphasizing the first, namely the point of view of the action and the actor.
 They rely on different practical tools (the W-games, the W-lexicon, the W-notation, and the W-method) as developed during previous research sessions and attempt to question, perfect and add to them.
 This happens essentially through developing and experimenting with a certain number of games (W-games).
 Those games formalize the questions of the improvisation and interpretation, the notation of the action and the effectuation of scores.